arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 ### Example 2: Compile and run an example Fortran program

-Consider a simple program stored in a `.f90` file, for example: `hello.f90`:
+This example shows a simple program stored in a `.f90` file, for example: `hello.f90`:

 ```
 program hello